GitProger/Alferov-Lyceum-PTHS/man/server.md

     ![](ifconfig.png)
  3) Now we should note that our computer has ip-address `192.168.43.217` in local network
  4) We will run the server on port #1000, so the final url is: `http://192.168.43.217:1000/`
- 5) Set up a server (following instructions works only on Linux):
+ 5) Setting up HTTP server (following instructions works only on Linux):
     1. create a file `/etc/apache2/sites-available/hack.conf`
     2. insert following code there:
     ```